Jeremiah-tech-dev/mmmmmm/README.md

 `${left - 1}px`, you'll be moving it `${left + 1}px`.

-**Note:** It may seem logical that you would use the dodger's `style.right` property to move the dodger right, but that won't work.
-The reason is that changing the `style.right` property _doesn't change_ the `style.left` property, which means we'd have conflicting information about where the dodger should be on the screen.
-JavaScript solves this problem by giving precedence to `style.left`.
-In other words, once the user presses the left arrow key for the first time and the value of `style.left` is changed, any subsequent changes to `style.right` will be ignored.
+**Note:** It may seem logical that you would use the dodger's `style.right` property to move the dodger right, but that won't work as expected with the current logic.
+An element's horizontal position is determined by its `left` property.
+Changing the `style.right` property _doesn't automatically update_ the `style.left` property.
+Since our code for moving left and right both reads from and writes to `dodger.style.left`, we must continue to use it for all horizontal movement to ensure the position is calculated from a single, consistent source.

 Finally, implement the code needed to prevent the dodger from escaping off the right-hand side.
 How can we check whether the _right_ edge of the dodger has